cesarivan1998/Stesar/README.md

 # Stesar
-The repository you need to succed in life
+The repository you need to succed in life.
+Made by Eddy, Cesar and Stefano